-This gave rise to the idea that the brain was very much like a digital computer.
+Their paper helped to give rise to the idea that the brain was very much like a digital computer.
 John von Neumann made explicit reference to the McCulloch-Pitts model in his famous 1945 technical report on the EDVAC.

-■ How good is the McCulloch-Pitts model?
+How realistic is the McCulloch-Pitts model?

 The deterministic computer view of the brain did not hold under close examination.
 Over the decades following McCulloch & Pitts, progress in theory and experimental findings led to a significant change in the way neural systems were seen to operate.
 Today many people perfer to think of neural networks as doing statistical pattern processing, rather than deterministic logical computation.